Analysis of 2S singly heavy baryons in HQET: Abstract

 \section{Abstract}

-We have employed heavy quark effective theory (HQET) to determine the masses of $n=2$, S-wave charm and bottom baryons.
-The HQET parameters $\overline{\Lambda}$, $\lambda_1$ and $\lambda_2$ are calculated for $n=1$ using the masses of S-wave baryons.
-The behavior of ratio of mass terms of $n=1$ mesons and baryons containing these parameters are also studied by varying the bottom quark mass.
+We have employed HQET to determine the masses of radially excited ($n=2$) S-wave charm and bottom baryons.
+The HQET Lagrangian containing the non-perturbative parameters is shown with heavy baryon fields.
+The non-perturbative parameters, couplings, and decay widths are also studied for the S-wave singly heavy baryons.
+The HQET parameters $\overline{\Lambda}$, $\lambda_1$ and $\lambda_2$ are calculated for the ground state ($n=1$) using the masses of S-wave baryons.
+The mass term ratios of $n=1$ and $n=2$ mesons and baryons containing parameters $\overline{\Lambda}$ and $\lambda_1$ are studied by varying the bottom quark mass.
+This analysis shows that heavy quark behaves the same inside mesons and baryons in both 1S and 2S states.
 The HQET symmetry of $\overline{\Lambda}$ is used to find the parameters and masses for $n=2$ S-wave baryons.
 The variation of mass of 2S baryons with the non-perturbative parameters $\lambda_1$ and $\lambda_2$ is discussed.
 The Regge trajectories are also plotted in the $(n,M^2)$ plane using masses of $n=1$ and 2 charm and bottom baryons.
 The Regge trajectories are parallel and equidistant lines in the $(n,M^2)$ plane.
+We have also studied the strong decays of charm and bottom baryons for both $n=1$ and $n=2$ states.
+We have estimated the coupling constants $g_1=0.913^{+0.010}_{-0.017}$ and $g_2=0.559^{+0.006}_{-0.010}$ for $n=1$, and $\frac{\widetilde{g}_1}{\widetilde{g}_2}=1.52$ for $n=2$.
+We have also shown the semi-electronic decays rates of charm baryons in the spectator heavy quark approximation for $1S\rightarrow 1S$, $2S\rightarrow 1S$ and $2S\rightarrow 2S$ transitions.
+The decay rates for $1S\rightarrow 1S$ transitions are of same order as $2S\rightarrow 1S$ transitions.
+This analysis gives a good agreement with available theoretical and experimental data.